Opinion | The Winter Games in China: Lonelier, quieter, spookier

 The Citizen Lab, a cybersecurity outfit at the University of Toronto, flagged these and other features of the Chinese welcome mat in a Tuesday report.
 Such hidden lists of “illegal words” are common in Chinese apps and a reminder of the hypersensitivity of the Beijing regime to even the slightest criticism.
 It could make for some unpleasant moments at the XXIV Winter Games.
 But, ultimately, this quest to squelch criticism is China’s Achilles’ heel.

-The banned terms on the Olympic app include unwelcome references to Taiwan, Hong Kong, Uyghur Muslims in Xinjiang, Tibetan Buddhists and the Dalai Lama, and Tiananmen Square, and the Falun Gong.
+The banned terms on the Olympic app include unwelcome references to Taiwan, Hong Kong, Uyghur Muslims in Xinjiang, Tibetan Buddhists and the Dalai Lama, Tiananmen Square and the Falun Gong.
 But the list also highlights more obscure sore spots, such as infighting between ex-leaders Hu Jintao and Jiang Zemin.
 There’s also a feature that allows users to report “politically sensitive” content they see coming from others.
 Yes, the technology encourages reporting on the banned or discouraged speech of others.

 The Winter Games were already setting up to be a subdued affair when news of this app was made public.
 China announced this week, after a single case of omicron was reported in Beijing, that domestic spectators will not be allowed to attend Olympic events, which run from Feb.
 4 to Feb.
 20. This follows the announcement last fall that no foreigners would be permitted into the country unless they were participating.
 Athletes and journalists will be forbidden from ever leaving a tight bubble.